 Living a normal life was a thing of the past, so the only thing I could do was embrace my diagnosis and live life to the fullest.

 Living a normal life was a thing of the past, so the only thing I could do was embrace my diagnosis and live life to the fullest.
-Since my diagnosis I have ran two 1/2 marathons, a full marathon, road in several 50 mile bike races, competed in triathlons, road 180+ miles for cancer research.
+Since my diagnosis, I have run two 1/2 marathons, a full marathon, road in several 50-mile bike races, competed in triathlons, and road 180+ miles for cancer research.

-I was also sponsored by the diabetes company, One Drop, and I embarked on a 150 mile trek through Turks and Caicos with two other Type 1 diabetics to raise awareness about the disease.
+I was also sponsored by the diabetes company One Drop and embarked on a 150-mile trek through Turks and Caicos with two other Type 1 diabetics to raise awareness about the disease.
 Next summer, I am competing in Ironman 70.3 and will run another marathon.

 Would I have accomplished as much if I was never diagnosed with Type 1?
 Probably not.